Static friction of liquid marbles: End Matter

-\textit{Measurement of the marble surface area ---} To estimate the change in surface fraction resulting from volume modification, we measure the surface area of liquid marbles using side-view images.
-Each image is binarized, and we identify the vertical axis of symmetry that divides the marble into two equal halves.
-Assuming the marble is a solid of revolution around this axis, we analyze one-half of the marble.
-We detect the edge of this half, which defines a planar curve $\mathcal{C}$.
-The full marble surface is then modeled as the surface of revolution generated by rotating $\mathcal{C}$ around the axis of symmetry.
-We compute the arc length $s$ of the curve $\mathcal{C}$ and its centroid distance $X$ from the axis.
-We finally compute the total surface area $S = 2\pi s X$ using the first Pappus-Guldinus theorem.
+\textit{Appendix E: Measurement of the marble surface area ---} To estimate the change in surface fraction induced by volume changes, we measure the surface area of liquid marbles from side-view images.
+Each image is binarized, and we identify the vertical symmetry axis dividing the marble into two equal halves.
+Assuming axisymmetry about this axis, we analyze one half of the profile.
+We detect its edge, which defines a planar curve $\mathcal{C}$.
+The marble surface is then modeled as the surface of revolution generated by rotating $\mathcal{C}$ about the symmetry axis.
+We compute the arc length $s$ of $\mathcal{C}$ and the distance $X$ of its centroid from the symmetry axis.
+The total surface area is then obtained from the Pappus--Guldinus theorem as $S = 2\pi s X$.
+This axisymmetric approximation may become less accurate as the surface fraction approaches unity and buckling occurs. \\